Allergies-Food and Seasonal

 **These temperatures include wind chill**

-The Department of Health and Child Care requires that every child have an updated immunization record on file each year.
-If we need any forms, records, etc. we will send a note home with your child requesting the information along with a deadline.
+he Department of Health and Child Care requires that every child have an updated immunization record on file in the office before their first day of attendance.
+If we need updated forms, records, etc. we will send a note home with your child requesting the information along with a deadline.
 Please return the information requested by the deadline.
 From time to time there may be a state mandated deadline, if you do not return the forms by the stated deadline your child may not be able to attend school until the forms or records are received.

-As indicated on the school calendar, there are a number of events scheduled during the year for parents.
-These events include our Open House, Mother’s Holiday Party, Father’s Night, The Family Picnic and our fieldtrips.
-If you are unable to attend PLEASE send another adult to be with your child!
+Parent Events As indicated on the school calendar, there are a number of events scheduled during the year for parents.
+These events include our Open House, Mother’s Night, Father’s Night, The Family Picnic and our fieldtrips.
+If you are unable to attend, PLEASE send another adult to be with your child!
 Young children do not understand why their parent is not there when everyone else has an adult there to watch them work.
 Please mark your calendars so that you do not miss one of these events.

 Parent Involvement Policy